 Imogen Stafford, horticulturist and sculptor, still from 'Harvest' © David Begley 2022

-David Begley's video documentary (in progress) informed by his Ancient Connections artist residency in Ferns, County Wexford 2020 - 2022.
+David Begley's video documentary informed by his Ancient Connections artist residency in Ferns, County Wexford 2020 - 2023.
 Further images and details to follow.

-I’ve been a keen gardener for many years but in order to teach children about growing food and learn more about soil and its importance I began a journey of discovery which still continues.
+I’ve been a keen gardener for many years but in order to teach children about growing food and learn more about soil and its importance, I began a journey of discovery which still continues.
 This journey has introduced me to native bees and their keeper, a white witch and herbalist, school teachers, regenerative farmers, a horticulturist and more.
-In this short film I share some of what I’ve learned and the images this research has led to.
+In this short film I share some of what I’ve learned.

 Lorraine O'Dwyer, Seanachaí, folklorist, witch, forager and herbalist, still from 'Harvest' © David Begley 2022